 - Inclusion of images of their work in the NIADA Archives, which are sourced for various books, publications, programs, posters, ads and other NIADA promotions and events

 - promotion via NIADA on Facebook and the NIADA blog

 - the opportunity to meet and network with artists, collectors, writers and publishers in the doll field

 How to Join

 Conference Attendance /Critique /Initial Image Review

-A prospective applicant must first contact the standards chair to register their intent to apply for Artist membership.
+A prospective applicant must first contact the Standards Chair to register their intent to apply for Artist membership.
 Write to: firstname.lastname@example.org

-Applicants who have passed PART 1 will be invited to submit a digital portfolio.
+Applicants who pass Part 1 will be invited to submit a digital portfolio.

 Artist member critiques